jenspfahl/BDT/README.md

 # Break.Down.Timer (B.D.T)

-A timer with in-between notifications.
+A timer with intermediate notifications.

 ## What is this